 The offender will only be released once they have served the minimum term and if the Parole Board is satisfied that detaining the offender is no longer necessary for the protection of the public.
 If released, an offender serving a life sentence will remain on licence for the rest of their life.
 They may be recalled to prison at any time if they are considered to be a risk to the public.
 They do not need to have committed another offence in order to be recalled.

 Whole life order

-For the most serious cases, an offender may be sentenced to a life sentence with a ‘whole life order.’
+For the most serious cases of murder, an offender may be sentenced to a life sentence with a ‘whole life order.’
 This means that their crime was so serious that they will never be released from prison.

-On 30 June 2016 there were 59 offenders serving a whole life sentence.
-These include serial killers Peter Sutcliffe, Ian Brady, Dennis Nilson and Rosemary West.
+On 30 June 2018 there were 66 offenders serving a whole life sentence.
+These include serial killers Peter Sutcliffe and Rosemary West.